mspenceree/Versa-Filter/README.md

 - **.pdf** - PDF product documentation

 ## Development Tools
-Used TI’s code composer studio but I have not done a build in some time.
+I used TI’s Code Composer Studio v1.x and I have not done a build since 2001.

 ## License Note
 The hardware directory has a different (non-MIT) license.